Brian3647/sqoole/README.md

 ## **What is sqoole?**

-Sqoole is a minimalist, open-source chat app where chats get automatically deleted after 1/7/30 days.
+Sqoole is a minimalist, open-source messaging app where chats get automatically deleted after less than 7 days.
 This is specially useful for small conversations that are not meant to be there forever, giving full security and trust to the users.

 ## **API**